 WITHDRAWAL PRIOR TO THE MIDDLE OF THE TERM OF INSTRUCTION.
 A withdrawal from the university occurs when students drop all of their courses within a semester.
 Students may drop all of their courses through the middle of the term of instruction using the online enrollment system or in person at the Office of the Registrar, 150 Administration Building.
 For withdrawals that occur before the middle of the term of instruction, courses in which the student is enrolled will be deleted from the official record.

 Undergraduate students are strongly advised to seek guidance regarding the impact of withdrawal from the university by contacting either the associate dean of their major college or academic advisor.
 For most students who have fewer than 56 credit hours, the Associate Dean’s function is served by the Undergraduate University Division (UUD).
-Exceptions are James Madison College, Lyman Briggs College, the Residential College in Arts and Humanities, and students in Engineering who have been admitted earlier than 56 credits.
+Exceptions are James Madison College, Lyman Briggs College, the Residential College in Arts and Humanities, and students in Business or Engineering who have been admitted earlier than 56 credits.

 Graduate students should consult with their advisor, major professor, or graduate program director; this is especially important if appointed as a graduate assistant.

 WITHDRAWAL AFTER THE MIDDLE OF THE TERM OF INSTRUCTION.
 A student may drop a course or withdraw after the middle of the term of instruction only to correct errors in the enrollment or because of events of catastrophic impact, such as serious personal illness.
 If the student is passing the course, or there is no basis for assignment of a grade at the time of the drop, a W grade will be assigned.
 If failing, a 0.0 (or N in a P-N graded course) will be assigned.
 The course will remain on the student’s academic record.